adfriedm/WorkFunctionAlgorithm/README.md

 There are flow implementations that are polynomial in k and the number of points in the space, however this is the original exponential time algorithm with a number of amoritisations included.

+# Future Updates
+There will be two main updates in the coming months,

+1. Fast implementation based on "A fast implementation of the optimal offline algorithm for solving the k-server problem"- Rudec et al.

+2. Limited memory implementation based on "Work function algorithm can forget history without losing competitiveness"- Colussi

+Both of these will make using the algorithm more practical or even just feasible for large spaces, sequence lengths and numbers of servers.